Sunday, 11 June 2023

 165. Sangni Fort, district Rawalpindi.

-Sangni is a small fort located about 60 kilometers to the east of Islamabad, 10 km from Kallar Syedan in district Rawalpindi at 33°22'18.10"N, 73°27'0.38"E. It is a small fort and despite being a structure several centuries old in remarkably good condition.
-Who built it and when is not known.
-Actually, almost nothing is known about its history.
-At least I could not find any relevant information.
-Some writers give its origin from the Mughal era and some others from the Sikh period.
-Others claim to be built by the Dogra rulers of Kashmir.
-This seems to be unlikely, considering its location, well within the borders of Punjab, and the fact that the Dogra rule started in Kashmir comparatively recently in the mid-nineteenth century.
+Sangni is a small fort located about 60 kilometers east of Islamabad and 10 km from Kallar Syedan in the district Rawalpindi, at 33°22'18.10"N, 73°27'0.38"E. Despite being several centuries old, it is in remarkably good condition.
+Who built it and when is not known; in fact, almost nothing is known about its history.
+Some writers attribute its origin to the Mughal era, others to the Sikh period, while still others claim it was built by the Dogra rulers of Kashmir.
+This last claim seems unlikely, considering its location well within the borders of Punjab and the fact that Dogra rule in Kashmir began only in the mid-nineteenth century.

-Its small size suggests that it was never meant to be an important stronghold and probably never played in important role in history.
-It was probably used just to house a small garrison to keep an eye on the adjoining areas and roads passing through this area.
-However, it was far away even from the old path of the Grand Trunk road between Lahore and Peshawar.
-Serai Pakka, which definitely marks the old path of this famous road is at least 12 km in the southwest.
+Its small size suggests that it was never meant to be an important stronghold and probably never played a significant role in history.
+It was likely used just to house a small garrison to keep watch over the adjoining areas and the roads passing through the region.
+However, it stood far from the old route of the Grand Trunk Road between Lahore and Peshawar.
+Serai Pakka, which definitely marks the old path of this famous road, lies at least 12 km to the southwest.

 The northern side of the Sangni Fort.
 (30.04.2023.)